uio-bmi/immuneML/docs/source/usecases/benchmarking_use_case.rst

 recovered by the ML methods overlap with the k-mers that we originally implanted.

 The YAML specification below shows the settings that were used for the benchmarking.
-We assume that the dataset with simulated signals can be found at :code:`/path/to/simulated_data/olga2000.iml_dataset`.
+We assume that the dataset with simulated signals can be found at :code:`path/to/simulated_data/olga2000.iml_dataset`.
+Alternatively, you may want to use the AIRR files (airr.zip) that were produced in the original use case, which can be downloaded from the NIRD research data archive (DOI: `10.11582/2021.00005 <https://doi.org/10.11582/2021.00005>`_).
+In this case, uncomment the lines for AIRR import and remove the lines for Pickle import.

 .. highlight:: yaml